kubemq-io/kubemq-targets/targets/gcp/sql/mysql/README.md

-# Kubemq GCP SQL Mysql Target Connector
+# Kubemq Mysql-gcp Target Connector

-Kubemq mysql target connector allows services using kubemq server to access gcp sql mysql database services.
+Kubemq mysql target connector allows services using kubemq server to access mysql database services.

 ## Prerequisites
 The following are required to run the mysql target connector: